Advocacy

 Agriculture

-As our communities continue to expand with an influx of new residents and businesses year after year, we want to maintain and support the agricultural sector of our local economy.
-We support a diverse economy and promote agriculturally friendly legislative action that keeps those who produce on our lands viable and profitable.
+We support the agricultural sector of our local economy and policy that allows for optimized and profitable production.
+We support agriculturally friendly legislative action that keeps those who produce on our lands viable and profitable.